TABLE OF CONTENTS

 Students will be placed on Academic Probation at the end of a semester if they receive a grade of F in any course.
 Students who end semesters with multiple C-'s may also be placed on Academic Probation.

 All students placed on Academic Probation must meet with their academic teams to review their progress and to develop an academic plan.
 Students, in conjunction with their academic teams, will outline appropriate actions to help them reach their potential.
 Scheduled time with students' instructors, time in the Learning Center, structured study or a recommendation to return to students' sending schools are all possible results of these reviews.
 Parents/legal guardians are invited to attend in person or via phone conferencing.
 Notes from the meeting will be forwarded to the student, parents/legal guardians, and other members of the academic team.
-Approximately every four weeks, probationary students' progress will be evaluated by their advisors and the Dean of Students.
+Approximately every four weeks, probationary students' progress will be evaluated by their advisors and the Department Chairs.
 Modification to the plans may be made after these evaluations.

 MSSM recognizes that the school's learning environment is not appropriate for all students.
 Many factors are involved in the success or lack of success of a student, including, but not limited to: inherent ability, work ethic, level of commitment, effort, family support, willingness to seek and accept help, and prior opportunities.
 MSSM assumes the right and responsibility to evaluate student performance to determine whether continued enrollment at MSSM is in the best interest of a student.
 Students may forfeit the privilege to continue attending the school at any time their performance or conduct falls short of school standards or academic expectations.
 Please see the Residential Life section of the handbook for expectations of residential conduct for continued enrollment.